-George Williams College offers the DSW program on an evening and/or weekend basis.
+George Williams College offers the DSW program during extended weekends throughout the year.
 The program requires 64 semester hours and must be completed in five years.

 Clinical Seminar and Clinical Oral Requirements